Ants

 Body length 15mm

-We sometimes find this Leafcutter Bee on flower in garden during summer.
+We found this Leafcutter Bee on flower in garden during summer.
 They are medium in size.
 The bee has a relatively flat body.
 They have the large and wide head with greyish-yellow hairs on face.
 Its thorax is hairy with four small tufts of white hair.
 The top of abdomen is smooth, with white and black striped colour.
 The abdomen bottom is bright yellow in colour.

-DSC_0838.jpg (154589 bytes) DSC_2853.jpg (98205 bytes)
+DSC_0838.jpg (154589 bytes) DSC_2853.jpg (98205 bytes) DSC_2845.jpg (249550 bytes)

 Male ?
 Female

 From the reference information, male Gold-tipped Leafcutter Bee has a patch of orange hair on the last segment of the abdomen.
-We believed the bee in the above 1st photo is the male and the 2nd photo is the female..

 DSC_2843.jpg (73118 bytes) DSC_2844.jpg (84129 bytes) DSC_2845.jpg (90834 bytes)